RyanBuehler/PhoenixEngine/README.md

 # Phoenix Engine - *Ryan Buehler's Independent Rendering Engine*

-The Phoenix Engine is a humble rendering engine and wrapper utilized by Ryan Buehler as a professional development project to explore, learn, experiment and present as code example to interested parties.
+The Phoenix Engine is a humble rendering engine and wrapper I utilize as a professional development project to explore, learn, experiment and present as code example to interested parties.
 It is a Work In Progress and will be continuously evolving.

 OpenGL accessed through [GLEW](http://glew.sourceforge.net/) and [GLFW](https://www.glfw.org/) <br>
 UI Windows built with [DearImGui](https://github.com/ocornut/imgui) <br>